 4. Not leaving yourself a buffer

-Sometimes you get some really rotten luck.
-Things slip through the net, you take a risk and hope it pays off… The list is endless, so on occasion you’re probably going to need to dip into your cash reserves.
-Rule one of business is never to completely run out of cash: once the cash is gone you can say goodbye to your business.
+Sometimes your’re going to need to dip into your cash reserves.
+But remember, rule one of business is never to completely run out of cash.
 Having some liquid assets and, preferably, some extra cash hidden away is the best idea you’ve ever had.
 Liquid assets are easily converted into cash, with little to no impact on its value.

 Using your assets to reinvest in your business and help it grow sustainable.
 You could hire more staff, acquire new stock, and make improvements to premises.
 It also allows your business to settle debts, return money to shareholders, pay expenses, and most importantly future-proof against any unforeseen financial pitfalls.
 If your business’ liquid assets are increasing, it often means your business is healthy.

 If, like many of us, you sometimes can’t resist splurging out on some “essentials” (read expensive coffees, beautiful trinkets and more) FUTRLI has the perfect feature for you.
 Getting alerts set up in your account will tell you when your cash is getting down to a pre-set amount, helping you to think twice about your spending, and basically monitor your business while you sleep.
-You’ll get a notification telling you to slow down your spending, which can be incredibly useful and save you from having to close the business’ doors.
+You’ll get a notification telling you to slow down your spending, which will also save you time checking your forecast daily.